FURK4NGG/blacklayer/README.md

 ## Roadmap
 - [x] Changeable background(color, png, jpg, gif) using by .conf
-- [ ] Run logout codes when detect no movement in any monitor
+- [x] Run logout codes when detect no movement in any monitor
+- [x] Closes the screen when detect no movement in any monitor
 - [ ] Moving the workspaces from the screen where Blacklayer is running to another screen

 # Tips